-DRC’s Outstanding CASA Award was given to Ronnie Honigsbaum (center), a truly dedicated Court Appointed Special Assistant (CASA) Volunteer.
+DRC’s Outstanding CASA Award was given to Ronnie Honigsbaum (center), a truly dedicated CASA Volunteer.
 Presenting the award were Diane McKoy-Wills, DRC Board Member and CASA Volunteer (left) and Chelsea Paterson, CASA Director (right.)

-Court Appointed Special Assistants (CASA) of Orange County
+Court Appointed Special Advocates (CASA) of Orange County

 CASA volunteers are specially trained to accept assignments as neutral parties by the Orange County Family Court Judges.
 Their role is to monitor court orders and report to the judge on the progress of the child, thereby providing a voice for abused and neglected children in Family Court proceedings.